Version: 1.5 (June 2021)

 How OKS backs Synths

-Oikos is also currently trialling TRX as an alternative form of collateral.
-This means traders can borrow Synths against their TRX and begin trading immediately, rather than needing to sell their TRX.
-Staking TRX requires a collateralisation ratio of 150% and creates a debt denominated in TRX, so TRX stakers mint sTRX rather than sUSD and do not participate in the ‘pooled debt’ aspect of the system.
-In this model, TRX stakers do not receive fees or rewards as they take no risk for the debt pool.
+Oikos is also currently trialling BNB as an alternative form of collateral.
+This means traders can borrow Synths against their BNB and begin trading immediately, rather than needing to sell their BNB.
+Staking BNB requires a collateralisation ratio of 150% and creates a debt denominated in BNB, so BNB stakers mint oBNB rather than oUSD and do not participate in the ‘pooled debt’ aspect of the system.
+In this model, BNB stakers do not receive fees or rewards as they take no risk for the debt pool.

 Why OKS holders stake

 OKS holders are incentivised to stake their tokens and mint Synths in several ways.
 Firstly, there are exchange rewards.
 These are generated whenever someone exchanges one Synth to another (i.e. on Oikos.Exchange).
 Each trade generates an exchange fee that is sent to a fee pool, available for OKS stakers to claim their proportion each week.
 This fee is between 10-100 bps (0.1% - 1%, though typically 0.3%), and will be displayed during any trade on Oikos.Exchange.
 The other incentive for OKS holders to stake/mint is OKS staking rewards, which comes from the protocol’s inflationary monetary policy.
 OKS tokens have a built-in inflationary supply schedule.
 Starting the first year, 1,442,308 OKS will be added every week, with a decay rate of 1.25% starting at week 40 and running for 194 weeks.
 At week 234, a terminal rate of 2.5% perpetual inflation will be reached.
 These OKS tokens are distributed to OKS stakers weekly on a pro-rata basis provided their collateralisation ratio does not fall below the target threshold.